-Do you have a good storage solution for your large parallel, bar and pipe clamps?
-I didn’t…well at lest not until I built this Space Saving Parallel Clamp Rack.
+A wood clamp rack for large parallel, bar and pipe clamps can make your workshop so much more efficient.
+That’s why I built this Space Saving Parallel Clamp Rack.
 I used to store my Jet and Bessey parallel clamps on the floor in a corner between two workbenches.
 It was messy and a huge pain to haul them in and out.
 With the new clamp rack I have all my long clamps in one easily accessible place.
 Instead of storing the clamps side by side in a long line down the wall, the clamps are stacked front to back 6 deep.
 With this design you can store 24 parallel clamps and 14 bar clamps in just under 39″ of wall space!
 Using the side by side hanging method you would need 48″ of wall space just for the bar clamps alone.

 Here is what you’ll need for the project: